ailadson/tempest_app/README.md

   * Doctors are alerted to which patients they have pending appointments with.
   * Loading screen.
 (File uploads because it can take a while).
   * Background video becomes an image on smaller screens.

+ ### Caveats
-  * !! **I've put a secrets.json file up on Github.
+  * I've put a secrets.json file up on Github.
 I'm not that naive; I'll be changing those secrets within the week.
-Only doing it so you can smoothly check my work** !!
+Only doing it so you can smoothly check my work
+  * I don't have a password length requirement, and I don't salt-n-hash the passwords on the backend.
+If I were developing a real application, I'd of course have done this.
+But then it would slow down manual testing.
+If I had wanted to implement a more robust authentication system, I'd have used `passport` or `bcrypt`.